 Now the interest in AI is once again at its peak.

 Every day marketers assault us with the promises of revolutionary AI-infused commodities ranging from bookkeeping software to electric toothbrushes capable of reading your mind.

-But what if this whole AI business is just another fad?
+But what if this whole AI and machine learning in business is just another fad?